This article explains :Recover Archive content using the Versionlist and Archivelist displays.

-In the example above, Version 1 shows a Size=0.
-This does not reflect the size of the file in host-local storage, rather the Size of Plaintext associated with the Ciphertext stored in the :Recover KODiAC Archive.
+In the example above, Version 5 shows a Size=0.
+This does not reflect the size of the file in host-local storage, rather the size of Plaintext associated with the Ciphertext stored in the :Recover KODiAC Archive.
 As a result, Version 5 is not available for Restore - as further evidenced by the, "-" in the right-most Archive column.
 This results from use of the Optimized Offloading Operating Mode.

 Details for operations associated with enumerated Versions are available in :Assess File Detail Reports for authorized Users.
 In general, a User can see details specific to any operation he/ she carried out with his/ her Account, and Privileged Organization Users managing his/ her Account can see the same (and more).

 Verisonlist - :Recover Availability

 There are cases when Version-specific content is not available for Restore operation.

 First, the, "Owner" of a protected item is the Account that created Version 1 in a Version Chain.
 The Owner Account policy dictates the resulting Operating Mode of a Versioned instance.
 If/ when an Account's configuration changes, subsequent Versions, created by the owner, reflect those changes.

 Access by Organization Peers and Third Party Trusts do not, under normal circumstances, modify the Operating Mode of an instance.
 This maintains Owner-consistency for the resulting instance that's protected when the Organization Peer or Third Party Trusts saves changes to a shared file.
 As such, if a sharing User isn't using :Recover but the shared item he/ she is accessing was created using :Recover, the shared instance will be stored in the Owner's KODiAC Archive while at the same time impacting the Owner's :Recover Quota.